-Caches
+Setting Up Caches

-function of the product.cache
+function from the product.cache

 interface:

-import ductape from './ductapeClient'
+import ductape from './ductapeClient';

-import { IProductCache } from "ductape-sdk/dist/types";
+import { IProductCache } from 'ductape-sdk/dist/types';

 const details: IProductCache = {

-name: 'Example Cache', // name of cache
+name: 'Example Cache', // Name of the cache

-tag: 'example_cache', // unique cache identifier
+tag: 'example_cache', // Unique cache identifier

-expiry: 60000 // expiry time in milliseconds
+expiry: 60000 // Expiry time in milliseconds

 };